charmoniumQ/PROBE/docs/benchmark_suite/README.md

   We run a consistent set of benchmarks on a single machine over all provenance tools.

 - **A predictive performance model**:
-  The performance overhead of a single provenance system varies from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] based on the application, so a single number for overhead is not sufficient.
+  The performance overhead of a single provenance collector varies from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] based on the application, so a single number for overhead is not sufficient.
-  We develop a statistical model for predicting the overhead of \$X application in \$Y provenance system based on \$Y provenance system's performance on our benchmark suite and \$X application's performance characteristics (e.g., number of I/O syscalls).
+  We develop a statistical model for predicting the overhead of \$X application in \$Y provenance collector based on \$Y provenance collector's performance on our benchmark suite and \$X application's performance characteristics (e.g., number of I/O syscalls).

 # Methods